Bizzo1975/personal-website-gen/Proxmox_Web_Hosting_Master_Plan_Full.md

 ## Deployment Guide

-This comprehensive guide provides the full step-by-step configuration for hosting a Next.js + TypeScript website on an Ubuntu VM within a Proxmox VE environment.
+This comprehensive guide provides the full step-by-step configuration for hosting a Next.js + TypeScript website on Ubuntu VMs within a Proxmox VE environment.
 The setup uses a Netgear GS308EP managed switch and a Netgear Nighthawk CAX30 router, ensuring network isolation and secure remote management through Tailscale and Cloudflare Tunnel.

+**Architecture Overview:**
+- **Development VM:** Already running on Proxmox (Ubuntu VM for development/testing)
+  - IP Address: 192.168.20.10
+  - Purpose: Local development, testing changes before production
+  - Access: Via Tailscale or direct DMZ access
+  - Port: Typically runs on port 3006 (as configured in your docker-compose.yml)

+- **Production VM:** Will be created on the same Proxmox host (Ubuntu Server for live production)
+  - IP Address: 192.168.20.20
+  - Purpose: Live production website accessible to the public
+  - Access: Via Cloudflare Tunnel (public internet) and Tailscale (management)
+  - Port: Runs on port 3000 (as configured in docker-compose.prod.yml)

+- Both VMs will run on the DMZ network (VLAN 20) but with separate IP addresses
+- Both VMs can run simultaneously without conflicts
+- Production VM will be accessible via Cloudflare Tunnel for public internet access
+- Development VM remains private and is not exposed to the public internet

 **Note for Beginners:** This guide is written for someone with high school education and no coding experience.
 Each step includes detailed explanations of what you're doing and why.
 If you encounter any errors, read the error message carefully and refer to the troubleshooting sections throughout this guide.